KyberKernel/cyber-course-portfolio/unit-1-presecurity/Packet Tracer Assignments/U1-02c 13.1.3 Packet Tracer - Identify MAC and IP Addresses/ReadMe.md

 When the destination sent the ping reply, the source and destination IPv4 addresses were reversed.
 The MAC addresses were also changed again when the reply passed through the router.

-Overall, this activity helped me understand that MAC addresses are used for communication on the local network segment, while IPv4 addresses identify the source and destination networks across the entire communication path.
+Overall, this activity helped me understand that MAC addresses are used for communication on the local network segment, while IPv4 addresses identify the source and destination networks across the entire communication path